stephenthomas04/stephenthomas04/README.md

 **`a student, programmer, innovator 📍 Chicago, IL`**

 <h4 align="left">Hi, I'm Stephen.
-A driven undergraduate freshman at Purdue University with a passion for turning innovative ideas into reality.
+A driven undergraduate student at Purdue University with a passion for turning innovative ideas into reality.
   With my various projects, internships, and courses, I have developed a strong background in Python, React, and Java.
 I'm particularly interested in Computer Science, Data Science, AI & IT.
   Looking to meet with like-minded individuals and explore opportunities to contribute to the future of technology.
 Let's build something great together!